ajmal4142/LinkedIn-Clone---React-Project-2---y41opckaadef/README.md

 -Authentication: Connect to a server for user registration and login.

--Messaging: Implement a messaging system for communication with connections.

 -Groups and Subscriptions: Create and manage groups, explore premium subscription options (not functional).